ietbitmesra/Git-Freeze/Week-1/shahayush457/README.md

 ## Sending E-mail feature

 There is a feature to send a mail to a list of users if there is a drop in price of any of the phones.
+The app will check the price of the phones every hour(you may adjust the time limit).
 You need to add some details to the configuration file for sending the mail like the host address of the sender's service provider, port of the host, email of the sender, password of the sender's email, list of users to whom the email is to be sent.
 I have gitignored the original config file but added a sample config file with the format and the fields used in the original file.
 To use this feature run the following command.
 ```
 python3 server.py